 Strawberries remain atop the list as the most pesticide-contaminated food.
-According to the Environmental Working Group, one-third of all conventional strawberry samples contained 10 or more pesticides (one strawberry sample contained 22 different pesticide residues).
+According to the Environmental Working Group, more than 90 percent of the strawberries sampled tested positive for two or more pesticides.
 If you're concerned about pesticides, this is one time the extra cost may be warranted for peace of mind.

 Related: Our Best Sweet Strawberry Recipes

 Spinach has more pesticide residue by weight (remember spinach leaves weigh very little) compared to any other produce tested.
 Relatively high concentrations of permethrin, a known neurotoxin, were found on many samples.